baldock92/backend-project--nc-games/README.md

 # Northcoders House of Games API

-##Background
+## Background

-We will be building an API for the purpose of accessing application data programmatically.
+I will be building an API for the purpose of accessing application data programmatically.
 The intention here is to mimic the building of a real world backend service (such as reddit) which should provide this information to the front end architecture.

-Your database will be PSQL, and you will interact with it using node-postgres.
+The database will be PSQL, and I will interact with it using node-postgres.

-##Files to be added:
+## Files to be added:

 Anybody looking to clone this project and run it locally must add a .env file for both the development and test database, and assigning the PGDATABASE to the respective database.
 You can do this by setting up 2 files, .env.development & .env.test
 Inside the respective file, add PGDATABASE=nc_games or PGDATABASE=nc_games_test

-## Husky

-To ensure we are not commiting broken code this project makes use of git hooks.
-Git hooks are scripts triggered during certain events in the git lifecycle.
-Husky is a popular package which allows us to set up and maintain these scripts.
-This project makes use a _pre-commit hook_.
-When we attempt to commit our work, the script defined in the `pre-commit` file will run.
-If any of our tests fail than the commit will be aborted.

-The [Husky documentation](https://typicode.github.io/husky/#/) explains how to configure Husky for your own project as well as creating your own custom hooks.\_